fiberplane/mcp-lite/packages/core/README.md

 See [examples/cloudflare-worker-kv-r2](./examples/cloudflare-worker-kv-r2) for a production implementation using Cloudflare KV.

+## Runtime Environments

+`StreamableHttpTransport` runs anywhere the Fetch API is built in:
+- Node.js 18+, Bun, and Deno.
+- Cloudflare Workers and other service-worker runtimes.
+- Browser extensions or Service Workers that expose Fetch.

+For Node.js 16 or earlier, install a Fetch polyfill before creating the transport.

 ## Quick Start

+The snippets below show how to host the same server across different runtimes.

 ### Hono + Bun

+Run a stateless server on Bun using the Hono router.

 ```typescript
 import { Hono } from "hono"